alibaba/graph-learn/docs/en/dgs/dataloader.md

 the status of data produced from dataloader to dgs service at a synchronized view.

 A barrier is a global state and shared between all dataloader instances in cluster.
-Setting a barrier will insert a checking-point into the output data stream (kafka queues), when all produced data (produced from all dataloader instances) before this checking-point are sampled and ready for serving in dgs service, the barrier will be set to "ready" status.
+Setting a barrier will insert a synchronization point into the output data stream (kafka queues), when all produced data (produced from all dataloader instances) before this synchronization point are sampled and ready for serving in dgs service, the barrier will be set to "ready" status.

 A global barrier is uniquely identified by its "barrier_name".
 For a specific barrier, it must be set on all